-How to Spot Them: The ultimate devil’s advocate, this is someone who will argue not necessarily to accomplish a larger goal, but just for the fun of it.
-Debaters are energetic, quick thinkers, but their argumentative nature isn’t always welcome, and they can also get bored easily.
-Like Jim, they might entertain themselves (and others) with elaborate pranks.
+How to Spot Them: The ultimate devil’s advocate, this is someone who will argue — not necessarily to accomplish a larger goal — but just for the fun of it.
+Debaters are energetic, quick thinkers — but their argumentative nature isn’t always welcomed by other personality types.
+Easily bored, this type is likely to entertain themselves (and others) with elaborate pranks.

 What Motivates Them: Above all, debaters are motivated by a quest to better understand the world.

 How to Work With Them: Give them some independence.
 Although Debaters enjoy being around others, they work best when they’re working in a consulting role or in a flexible working environment.

 Recommended: What Is Hot Desking in 2020 and Beyond?

 The four Diplomat personality types are the compassionate connectors, contributors, and collaborators of the workforce.
 Because of their natural compassion, these personality types may be feeling afraid or discouraged.
 They’re likely to be experiencing a great deal of concern for others right now.